USDA-ARS-GBRU/GuideMaker/README.md

 ```

 ## 4. Running Web App locally
-In order to run web app locally, first you need to complete command line installation as described above.
+To run the web app locally, you first need to complete the command line installation described above.

-Path of the `app.py` differs from the one displayed below.
-You can locate the path by first running `guidemaker --help`.
+If the path of the `app.py` differs from the one displayed below, you can locate the path by first running `guidemaker --help`.
 Script to run the web app locally is available at the bottom of the help command output.

 ```bash